remult/online-react-tutorial/src/content/tutorial/1-basics/1-introduction/2-display-the-task-list/content.md

 ```

+### Code Explanation

-- We ask remult for a `Repository` of type `Task` and store it in the `taskRepo` - the repository is used to perform all CRUD operations for our task
+- We ask Remult for a `Repository` of type `Task` and store it in `taskRepo`.
+The repository is used to perform all CRUD operations for our tasks.
+- Previously, we used a Repository in the `initApi` on the backend to create rows directly in our database.
+Now, we use the same Repository abstraction on the frontend.
+When it runs in the frontend, the same methods will perform REST API calls to the backend to get and manipulate the data.
-- We'll use the `find` method of the repository in the `useEffect` hook, to get the tasks from the backend
+- We use the `find` method of the repository in the `useEffect` hook to get the tasks from the backend and set them in the state.

-This code will make a Rest API call to the backend to the /api/tasks url to get the tasks and display them
+This code makes a REST API call to the backend at the `/api/tasks` URL to get the tasks and display them.

-See the tasks in the `preview` window below
+You can see the tasks in the preview window below.